If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘McGonagall’s here,’ Nev muttered.
 ‘And she is smiling.‘

 McGonagall moved to stand in front of her old seat, not the gold, gilt throne of the headteacher.
 ‘It gives me great pleasure to announce the return of Professor Dumbledore as headmaster again.
 He’s just arrived at the castle and bids me to tell you that he greatly enjoyed his holiday, but simply couldn’t stay away longer.’

 Harry’s heart sank.
 Damn him.
 I was so close to slipping free in the chaos.
 So bloody close.

 ‘Gran will be happy, she wasn’t expecting he’d be able to come back until next year.’
 Nev joined in the applause that rose from every table but the one in silver and green.

-Her and me both.
+Her and I both.
 Harry smothered a scowl.
-I bet I’ll be in his office before the end of the day.
+I bet I’ll be summoned to his office before the end of the day.

 McGonagall took her seat, beginning her own, belated breakfast and Harry went back to toying with the last piece of toast.

 ‘You don’t seem particularly cheerful about Dumbledore’s return, Harry,’ Katie murmured, setting her bacon sandwich down with a serious expression.
 ‘Is there something I should know?’